IvandaNothabeer/evestructures/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+### SLACK Integration
+Added Support for Slack Integration ....
+- Create a Slack Webhook
+- Add the Webhook URL to the Notifications page

 ### Administration Back End
 A Back end is added using tcg/voyager.
 See here ... https://github.com/the-control-group/voyager